National Martini Day

 Today, 50% of all cocktails are served in a martini glass.
 Some of the most famous (historical and fictional) martini lovers include: John D. Rockefeller, Humphrey Bogart, Franklin D. Roosevelt, Clark Gable, Ernest Hemingway, and James Bond.

 To celebrate National Martini Day, enjoy a refreshing martini in the company of friends.
-Mix up the classic or try this lemon basil martini recipe.
 Cheers to that!